OlegLobakov/changerange/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Changerange

-Simple commandline tool for change transfer Microsoft Dynamics NAV objects in another range.
+Simple commandline tool for transfer Microsoft Dynamics NAV objects in another range.

 ## Prerequisites